-The APM Project's new occupations may change the skills mix available within the local labour pool.
-Increased diversity may occur when new types of occupations and skills required for the APM Project that are presently not available within Elliot Lake are introduced.
-The APM Project may also attract workers into the community from other local and regional locations.
+The APM Project's new occupations will change the skills mix available within the local labour pool.
+Increased diversity may occur when new types of occupations and skills required for the APM Project that are presently not available within The North Shore are introduced.
+The APM Project will also attract workers into the community from other local and regional locations.